-Legal responsibilities
+4. Legal responsibilities

-On 1 October 2010 the Equality Act 2010 came in to force, simplifying previous equality laws and bringing them together under one piece of legislation.
+4.1.
+On 1 October 2010 the Equality Act 2010 came into force, simplifying previous equality laws and bringing them together under one piece of legislation.
+The Act protects people from discrimination based on the protected characteristics (see previous page).